quantiom/brainly-js/README.md

-// being logged in is required for responding and asking questions client.on('logged_in', token => { // token is the 'x-b-token-long' header used for authorization in requests client.addResponse('question ID', 'This is a response.'); // respond to a question client.askQuestion('This is a question.', 'Mathematics', 10).then(console.log); // ask a question for 10 points in the Mathematics category
+// being logged in is required for responding and asking questions client.on('logged_in', token => { // token is the 'x-b-token-long' header used for authorization in requests client.addResponse('question ID', 'This is a response.'); // respond to a question client.askQuestion('This is a question.', 'Mathematics', 10).then(console.log); // ask question for 10 points in the Mathematics category
 });
 ```